 Review by Frank Plowright

-The content dates from 1966 to 1967 and as a batch these are unquestionably the best material published by Charlton Comics in their long and inglorious history.
-New editor Dick Giordano took some pride in his work, encouraging creators to experiment, and while only Steve Ditko’s material is included here, several others responded.
+Dating from 1966 to 1967, as a batch these are unquestionably the best material published by Charlton Comics in their long and inglorious history.
+New editor Dick Giordano took pride in his work, encouraging creators to experiment, and while only Steve Ditko’s material is included here, several others responded.

-Those views are central to the Question, although lacking the hectoring manner later characterising Ditko’s work.
+Those views are central to the Question.
 Journalist Vic Sage is blunt and uncompromising with exacting standards.
-For Sage there are no grey areas, only the truth, and the strip has brilliant sequences of him isolated and urging complicity with the weak, the idle and scoundrels.
+For Sage there are no grey areas, only the truth, and the strip has brilliant sequences of him isolated and calling out the public complicity with crooks.
 Sage alone is fascinating, and the faceless trenchcoated alter-ego Ditko conceives is a profoundly disturbing visual effect.
 The only full length Question story is an intensely powerful dialogue-heavy slab of polemic irrespective of whether the reader’s views align with Ditko’s.
 Sage is the focus, under pressure to accept sponsorship from a known associate of gangsters and prepared to sacrifice his career in preference to compromise.

 This volume also presents stories prepared for publication, but unseen until a 1970s fanzine dedicated to Charlton’s output, here in black and white.
 Blue Beetle puzzling over a remarkably designed villain is very welcome, but a pre-professional John Byrne inking Ditko’s pencils on Captain Atom is less successful despite concluding several 1960s plots.
 The volume closes with a 1970s gem by Alex Toth, another of comics great stylists.
 His take on the Question differs entirely from Ditko’s claustrophobic world, but is equally good.